farnswj1/ProjectSCHEMA/README.md

 Another option is to download directly from the link, but there is no guarantee that this will allow the program to run properly.
 It is strongly advised to use Git instead.

 Once the program is in your directory, go to the src/ directory, where the application is located, and enter *‘bundle install’*.
 The program will install the gems needed for the program.
 Also enter *‘rails db:setup’* or *‘bundle exec rake db:setup’* to set up the database.
-Finally, run the server.
+Finally, run the server via *'rails s'*.

 ## Program Use